MAPF-Competition/web_resource/updates.md

 The main round officially kicks off on August 29!
 Building on the successful test round, we have introduced a variety of new and exciting problems, giving you more opportunities to showcase your skills in a wider variety of settings.

 As before, we evaluate submissions on each of our 5 test maps, for up to 5000 time steps.
-However, performance will now be evaluated across 10 different instances:
+However, performance will now be evaluated across 10 different instances in one of three distinct categories:

-- 5 instances of **high-density** problems on our small Random map.
-Prepare to push your coordination skills to the limit as you navigate your robots through highly congested spaces.
+- **High-density** problems.
+Prepare to push your coordination skills to the limit as you navigate your robots through very congested spaces.
 Can you maintain order amid all the chaos?

-- 2 instances of **industry-scale** problems on our City map.
+- **Industry-scale** problems.
 Similar in size to some real-world applications, these problems raise the stakes: by adding more robots to a larger and more challenging path-planning environment.
 Adapt your strategies to maintain a winning edge!

-- 3 instances of **large-scale** problems on our Game, Warehouse and Sortation maps.
-Designed to push the limits of current applications, these problems ask you to plan for many thousands of robots in a fiercely contested environment.
-With a challenge this intense you’ll have to step up your game!
+- **Large-scale** problems.
+Designed to push the limits of current applications, these problems ask you to plan for thousands of robots in a fiercely contested environment.
+With a challenge this intense you’ll have to up your game!

 **2. Enhanced Website Features:**